Kiwi1009/adpao/README.md

 Follow these steps to get started:
+- Have >python3.12 installed
-- create virtual environment `python3 -m venv venv`
+- create virtual environment `python3 -m venv venv` #
 - activate the  virtual environment `source venv/bin/activate` (`venv\Scripts\activate` on windows)
 - install the requirements `pip install -r requirements.txt`
 - create a `.env` files and add an openai key to it `OPENAI_API_KEY="sk-proj ...."`